Common Fitness Fails

 I obviously thought he was joking.

-I replied, like any normal person.
-“Sure, no big deal.
-Let’s keep working, three more reps.”
-And I thought, that was it.The next session, Eric showed up with a map and possible dates.
+The next session, Eric showed up with a map and possible dates.
 I pooped my pants.
 This guy is serious?
 I didn't think it was possible, but I reluctantly agreed.

-My butt cried, and every hill destroyed us.
-We would find ourselves resting on the side of the road just to try and make it home.
-I looked at Eric and I just didn't think it was possible.
-I would have a tough time, and I knew it would be even harder for him.
-I had doubts, big doubts.But we had a secret weapon, we each possessed a Bigger Burn.
+My butt cried.
+Every hill destroyed us.
+We found ourselves laying on the side of the road.
+It took a monumental effort just make it through the practice ride.
+I just didn't think it was possible.
+I would have a TOUGH time.
+And I knew it would be even harder for him.
+I had doubts, big doubts.

+We had a secret weapon, we each possessed a Bigger Burn.
 A powerful Bigger Burn.
 Eric was a cancer survivor.
 He beat the odds, coming back from near-death made him almost invincible.
 He wasn't supposed to do any of this, not anymore.
 I had a starkly different experience with cancer.
 My friend Amadu fought bravely against the horrid disease.
 Sadly, cancer won.

 We knew what we needed to do.
-We would make the mission bigger than us.
+Make the mission bigger than us.
 Eliminate failure as an option.
 We would suffer to raise money for the fight against cancer.

 Armed with the right motivation, anything is possible.

-We recently completed our 7th bike trip.
-The bike trek from Oregon to San Francisco.
-Eric performed like a machine.
-He isn't slowing down one bit.
+Today, we start our 8th annual bike trip.
+A repeat of our first epic ride from San Francisco to Irvine.
+Eric isn't slowing down one bit.
 Eric proves that age is only a number.
 He pushes me to work harder.
 And honestly, I need to.
-I need to be ready for whatever crazy adventure pops in his head.
+I need to be ready for whatever loony adventure pops in his head.
 Wish us luck as we ride from Sam Francisco to Irvine (again.)